 Results from Tuesday’s primary runoff races are in, but have not been certified.

 State Senator Buddy Carter won the 1st Congressional District Republican runoff against Dr. Bob Johnson.
-In November, Carter will face Savannah Democrat Brian Reese, who defeated Richmond Hill businesswoman Amy Tavio for the Democratic nomination.
+In November, Carter will face Savannah Democrat Brian Reese, who defeated Richmond Hill real-estate agent Amy Tavio for the Democratic nomination.

 Speaking to his supporters, Carter pledged his support to bring the party together.